kamilazdybal/PCAfold/docs/user/data-analysis.rst

     \vdots & \vdots & & \vdots \\
     \end{bmatrix}

+  The general agreement throughout this documentation is that :math:`i` will index observations and :math:`j` will index variables.

   The representation of the user-supplied data matrix in **PCAfold** is the input parameter ``X``, which should be of type ``numpy.ndarray`` and of size ``(n_observations,n_variables)``.